mecid/mecid.github.io/_posts/2022-09-21-displaying-live-activities-in-ios16.md

 You can use the BackgroundTasks framework or push notifications to update or end your live activity without running the app in the foreground.

+> To learn more about the BackgroundTasks framework, take a look at my ["Background tasks in SwiftUI"](/2022/07/06/background-tasks-in-swiftui/) post.

 #### Live activity presentation
 We have to use the WidgetKit framework to display a live activity.
 WidgetKit provides us with the particular *ActivityConfiguration* type allowing us to define a live activity widget.